 The St. Louis Cardinals are riding the highs sparked by its young and talented pitching staff, which leads Major League Baseball in ERA (3.11) and is second in quality starts (32).
 Shelby Miller (2.02 ERA), Trevor Rosenthal (2.16), Adam Wainwright (2.48) and Lance Lynn (2.95) have all been lights out on numerous occasions.
 It therefore comes as no surprise that the Cardinals own the best record in all of baseball, leading to a top ranking in the latest edition of MLB Power Rankings at The Wife Hates Sports.

-The rest of the top five features three American League teams, with the Miguel Cabrera-sparked Detroit Tigers landing in second, followed by the Texas Rangers, Cincinnati Reds and Boston Red Sox.
+The rest of the top five features three American League teams.
+The Miguel Cabrera-sparked Detroit Tigers land in second, followed by the Rangers, Reds and Red Sox.